Security of our customers' data is a main priority at Kundo. This document describes our security processes and how we work with security in general.

 - Some of our customers store extra data for each user such as membership numbers or social security numbers.
 If that is the case, that information should be included in the risk assessment.

 All Kundo employees share responsibility for customer support.
-To make the customer support flow efficient, all employees have access to customer data.
+To make the customer support flow efficient, Kundo employees with a direct need has access to customer data.
 All access to customer data is made through a web interface with user access controls in place, so that access for a user can be withdrawn at any time.
+Access is always withdrawn on end of employment, as part of our offboarding process.

 Customer data is never stored on employee computers.
 For instance, all developers use dummy data during development instead of customer data.